 What is coaching in management?

 Coaching in management refers to the relationship between the manager and the employee which is defined to enable development of the latter.
 It creates a bond based on trust and communication which facilitates exchange of feedback, sharing insights, and guidance to achieve goals.

 What are the three pillars of coaching?

 The three pillars of coaching effectively as a manager are:

 Other Related Blogs

-Why Is Coaching An Important Skill For Managers And Leaders?
-Fulfilling the job of a manager needs us to wear multiple hats.
+6 Essential Coaching Skills for Leaders and How to Develop Them Fulfilling the job of a manager needs us to wear multiple hats.
 Often, we find ourselves guiding our team…